 Cloud platforms share many common elements or services.
 And each vendor’s solution excels at a specific technology.

-Genesys Engage contact center containers give you the flexibility of deployment across your choice of private or public clouds using Docker technology.
+Genesys Multicloud CX contact center containers give you the flexibility of deployment across your choice of private or public clouds using Docker technology.
 With this type of multicloud strategy, you can continue to provide the unique experiences your customers expect — and incorporate innovations or services faster than your competition.